albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

    DATABASE_PASSWORD=SomeRandomPassword
    ```

-   {% include custom/note.html details="The application will fail the integration tests until we include the new dependency" %}

-   Note that the database driver, `DATABASE_DRIVER`, now points to the PostgreSQL driver `org.postgresql.Driver` not to H2 anymore.
+   The database driver, `DATABASE_DRIVER`, now points to the PostgreSQL driver `org.postgresql.Driver` not to H2 anymore.
 Running the integration tests now will fail as still we need to update the application.
 Furthermore, the application will not start as we are missing the driver.

 1. Start the services defined by docker composed